 Furthermore, Mango closed 2022 with a turnover of 960 million euros in its online business (compared to 942 million in 2021), representing 36% of the total company turnover.
 At the end of 2022, Mango operated online in 90 markets.
 The forecasts for the 2023 financial year involve taking the online business to over 20 new markets during the first half of the year, above all in the continent of Africa and in countries such as Brazil, where the company has signed an agreement with the local partner Dafiti, which is part of the Global Fashion Group (GFG) to start selling Mango in the country.
-The Mango online store closed 2022 with 232.1 million users and over 885 million visits.
+The Mango online store closed 2022 with over 885 million visits.

 Regions and product lines